aczietlow/sculpin-blog/source/blogs/posts/2017-02-25--wtf-is-sculpin.md

 Magic!
 Okay maybe not magic.
 Sculpin comes with an executable bin, that we're running to parse all of the Twig templates, html, and markdown sources it can find to generate static html pages.

-The `--watch` simply tells Sculpin to watch for any file changes in order to rewrite any necessary HTML files.
-The `--server` launches PHP's built in web server which allows you to see your work in progress.
-The fact I don't need a working web server to get started makes it even easier to start creating content.
+`--watch` tells Sculpin to watch for file changes in order to rewrite necessary HTML files. `--server` launches PHP's built in web server which allows you to see your work in progress.
+The fact that I don't need a working web server to get started makes it even easier to skip to the part where I can begin writing content.

 ## Creating Content in Sculpin

 Sculpin uses a markdown converter [michelf/php-markdown](https://github.com/michelf/php-markdown) for taking the blog content written in markdown and converting it to html.
-That means once the Twig templates and theme is in place, new content can be as simple as dropping a new markdown file into the code base.
+That means once the Twig templates and theme are in place, adding new content can be as simple as dropping a new markdown file into the code base.
 Luckily the starter kit comes with a working layout and theme, so we can get jump start to creating content.

 By default Sculpin will look for blog post content or **source objects** in each file under the `/source' directory.
 All content posts can be written in markdown which Sculpin with convert into html.